totaltrash/test_lv_0_17/lib/my_app_web/live/components/README.md

 Paginator

   * Some wrapper classes applied (white background).
 This should be left to the parent to define?
-  * change_page_target is necessary for when the paginator is used by components... but should the change_page assign be able to accept a tuple `{@myself, "change_page"}` as well as just an event name for when used by live views?

 Opportunities for improvement
 -----------------------------